Use CH341A with AsProgrammer on Windows

 Program I2C and SPI memory chips with AsProgrammer utility on Windows.

 AsProgrammer is a graphical interface tool that can read, erase and write serial memory chips.
-It has been created by Alexander and it seems to exist since late 2011.
-It comes with support for UsbAsp, AVRISP-MKII and CH341A programmers.
+It has been created by Alexander and it seems to exist since late 2011, being initially developed as an utility for UsbAsp.
+It is open source, actively maintained and it comes with support for UsbAsp, AVRISP-MKII and CH341A programmers.
+In the newest version, support for FT232H and Arduino (with a provided sketch) is added.
 The utility is released under MIT license and can be downloaded from GitHub – binary releases here.
-I tested the utility with I2C EEPROM and SPI FLASH chips with success.
+I tested AsProgrammer with I2C EEPROM and SPI FLASH chips with great success.

 Download the release archive from GitHub and extract it.
 The software is portable, no install needed.
 The archive includes drivers and firmware for all supported programmers.
-It runs even on Windows XP.
+Older releases will run on Windows XP.

 Connect the programmer to an USB port.
 In AsProgrammer main window, go to Hardware menu and select CH341a.
 Then go to IC menu and select the one that you fitted on programmer.
 If using SPI memory, there’s a question mark button on the main toolbar (Read ID).
 Click this and it will (probably) detect the chip type, without you needing to choose it from menu.